custom-components/pyscript/info.md

 ## Configuration

-* Go to the Integrations menu in the Home Assistant Configuration UI and add `Pyscript Python scripting` from there, or add `pyscript:` to `<config>/configuration.yaml`; see docs for optional parameters
+* Go to the Integrations menu in the Home Assistant Configuration UI and add `Pyscript Python scripting` from there, or add `pyscript:` to `<config>/configuration.yaml`; see docs for optional parameters.
 * Add files with a suffix of `.py` in the folder `<config>/pyscript`.
-* Whenever you change a script file, make a `reload` service call to `pyscript`.
+* Whenever you change a script file it will be auto-reloaded.
 * Watch the HASS log for `pyscript` errors and logger output from your scripts.
 * Consider installing the optional Jupyter kernel, so you can use pyscript interactively.